-Trello did not support the offline capabilities in 2016 and their users were complaining a lot about this issue.
-The users wanted to use this app when they were traveling in subways to their work and organize things before reaching their destination.
+Trello did not support the offline capabilities in 2016 and its users were complaining a lot about this issue.
+The users wanted to use this app when they were traveling in subways to their work and organizing things before reaching their destination.
 In the initial architecture that Trello was looking into, it always assumed that the app would have a network attached to it.
 Their users were suffering from network disruption and this app was helpless for the app users.
 So in such a situation, Trello decided to move to offline-first architecture.

 Application architecture without offline considerations

 In this, you can see about the retrofit because a lot of developers use it as their data model.
 In architecture for iOS and Android apps, the view model relies on the network or the server to work.
 If there is no network then nothing can happen on the mobile and for the end-user, it might seem like the app is stuck in between.

 If there is no network in the place then the application’s user interface would suffer from the pending request and would behave in absence of internet connectivity.